What is RPA?

 UK council authorities are charged with managing a wide variety of different tasks, including housing, education and healthcare needs.
 Keeping up with all of these diverse processes constitutes a significant challenge, especially where often convoluted administration processes are involved.

-RPA company human+ recently partnered with Kingston and Sutton Councils in London, to provide RPA as part of the region's new digital strategy.
-In a multifaceted approach, human+ will implement solutions such as the automatic indexing of emails relating to housing benefit, automating discharge notifications for patients leaving hospital (including forwarding information on to onward care teams), and capturing police reports relating to safeguarding concerns on an internal database.
+We partnered with Kingston and Sutton Councils in London, to provide RPA as part of the region's new digital strategy.
+In a multifaceted approach, we implemented solutions such as the automatic indexing of emails relating to housing benefit, automating discharge notifications for patients leaving hospital (including forwarding information on to onward care teams), and capturing police reports relating to safeguarding concerns on an internal database.
 These examples show how RPA can be used in a variety of different operations within a single organisation, directing information flows for efficiency, and – importantly in this case – making sure vulnerable individuals don't fall through the gaps in complicated administrative systems.

 While not strictly an industry in its own right, HR is a permanent feature of all businesses.
 The more a business grows, the larger its HR department becomes, and the more processes there are for its employees to manage.
 Tasks such as recruitment, vetting workers, and processing employee absences or claims for expenses are time consuming, repetitive jobs which often still rely on physical documentation.
 Automating these tasks with RPA frees HR workers from these jobs whilst also improving accuracy and efficiency rates for the department.